 As the daughter of a single mom, Alana didn’t have a lot of advantages growing up, but she didn’t let that stop her.
-She credits strong female role models like her mom and grandmother with instilling the conviction that has become a guiding principal in her life:
+She credits strong female role models like her mom and grandmother with instilling the conviction that has become a guiding principle in her life:

-Lucky for us, it seems like the feeling is mutual: “TechBridge is my heart, she says.
+TechBridge is my heart, she says.
 Alana is committed to making a difference in her community and cares especially about women and children in poverty.
-She loves that TB helps people in poverty through other nonprofits.
+She loves that we helps people in poverty through other nonprofits.

 We are thankful to Alana for being such a great role model for women in STEM fields and for being a real force of nature when it comes to helping us make the Digital Ball happen.
 We can’t wait to see you on , Alana!

-About TechBridge’s #BetterTogether Campaign
+About Our #BetterTogether Campaign